-Stellar Lumens is particularly useful in the South Pacific where it is expected to be responsible for 60% of cross-border payments in the retail exchange corridor.
-Stellar and IBM are bringing banking infrastructure to some of the most isolated islands in the entire world who do not have access to the financial services that some of us might be used to- opening a bank account for little or no money.
+Stellar Lumens is particularly useful in the South Pacific, where it is expected to be responsible for 60% of cross-border payments in the retail exchange corridor.
+Stellar and IBM are bringing banking infrastructure to some of the most isolated islands in the entire world, which do not have access to the financial services that some of us might be used to - opening a bank account for little or no money.

 As the blockchain world prepares for more fiat-to-crypto trading pairs, Stellar Lumens can be at the forefront.
 An example of a fiat-to-crypto trading pair would be using the Ugandan Schilling to purchase the XLM equivalent.
 FairX, a mysterious upcoming crypto exchange currently operating in stealth, will be powered by Stellar’s network.
 The company will bring the one bringing trading pairs to Stellar’s network.